-Assembly Bill 494 proposes significant changes to the research income tax credit in Wisconsin by extending the carryover period for unused research credits from 15 years to 50 years.
-This change allows claimants to utilize their unused research credits to offset tax liabilities for a much longer duration, potentially encouraging more investment in research and development activities.
-The bill also includes various amendments to existing statutes, specifically renumbering and amending sections related to the research credit, and creating new provisions that align with the extended carryover period.
+Assembly Bill 494 proposes significant changes to the research income tax credit provisions in Wisconsin.
+The bill aims to extend the carryover period for unused research credits from the current 15 years to 50 years, allowing claimants to offset their tax liabilities over a much longer timeframe.
+This change is intended to provide greater flexibility and support for businesses engaged in research and development activities.
+The bill also includes various amendments to existing statutes, specifically renumbering and amending sections related to the research credit, and creating new subsections that outline the updated carryover provisions.

 Statutes affected: Bill Text: 71.07(2dm)(h), 71.07, 71.07(2dx)(e)1, 71.07(2dy)(d)1, 71.07(3g)(c), 71.07(3h)(d)1, 71.07(3n)(f), 71.07(4k)(e)2.b, 71.07(5b)(d)1, 71.07(5d)(d)2, 71.07(5g)(d)1, 71.07(5i)(d), 71.07(5j)(d)1, 71.07(5k)(d), 71.07(5n)(d)1, 71.07(5r)(d)1, 71.07(5rm)(d)1, 71.07(6n)(d)1, 71.07(8b)(e), 71.07(9m)(e), 71.07(9r)(g), 71.07(10)(d)